 The building will feature the iconic railway station roof design reflecting York Colony’s relocation to the railway in the late 1890s.
 The building design will seek to minimize carbon footprint and maximize sustainability.

-The building will adopt state of the art technology, creating a juxtaposition of the past and the present - a stunning mix of character and modernity that will be a coveted location for tenants and events, such as:
+The building will adopt state of the art technology, creating a juxtaposition of the past and the present - a mix of character and modernity that will be a coveted location for events such as:

 The following have made a commitment to support the capital campaign to date: